marcos452/SemGes/README.md

 > This official GitHub repository contains PyTorch implementation of the work presented above.
 > SemGes generates gesture animations based on raw audio input of speech sequences, text and speaker ID.

-> We reccomend visiting the project [webpage]( https://semgesture.github.io/.)and watching the supplementary video.
+> We reccomend visiting the project [webpage]( https://semgesture.github.io/.) and watching the supplementary video.

 > Paper [arxiv](https://www.arxiv.org/abs/2507.19359)